VALER24/ham-logger/README.md

 # ham-logger
-A simple express node.js program for basic ham radio logging
+A simple express node.js program for basic ham radio logging.
+The yml file is under public folder and created when the app is used and you create a user.

 ## Setup: